 Grey headed west into Kildare, and then turned east and south, marching straight into the heart of the Wicklow Mountains.
 All sources mention local commanders advising him against this course of action.
 While the weather in August was probably acceptable for campaigning, the terrain was not.
 Aside from the mountains, the area was covered in forest and bogs (and largely still is today) and Grey was inexperienced in the workings and tactical realties of Irish warfare.
 Like so many before him, he had a big army, but no real idea how to use it effectively against a Gaelic foe.

 Perhaps Grey simply wanted to make as much of an impression as soon as he could.
 Perhaps he was arrogant and ill-judged the situation.
 Maybe he just got unlucky.
 Whatever it was, he was leading his army into a disaster.
 Fiach, on hearing of the approach of this large force, did the usual Irish thing and retreated.
 Large set-piece battles were not his style, and he must not have valued the chances of his own troops against the well-armed English.
 Fiach and Eustace had their fair share of guns and projectile weaponry (they probably had the service of some gallowglass looking to fight back against the English), but most of their army was still lightly armoured Irish “kern” fighters, likely to get slaughtered by English musketry in a straight up encounter.
-Instead, Fiach took the bulk of his force and settled in at one of his families main forts at Ballinacor in the Glenmalure Valley, around 20 km east of modern day Wicklow Town.
+Instead, Fiach took the bulk of his force and settled in at one of his families main forts at Ballinacor in the Glenmalure Valley, around 20 km west of modern day Wicklow Town.
 Presumably he thought that Grey would simply exhaust himself out in the business of trying to catch Fiach in such difficult land, and would turn back to the Pale before too long.

 This was not what Grey did.
 On the 25th of August, he arrived near Ballinacor, having forced his army through the Wicklow Mountains from the north.
 Looking down the Glenmalure Valley, he decided to send half of his army forward in battle array, seeking to flush his enemies out of their fort before riding them down with his cavalry contingent.
 This plan went into effect despite the disagreement of many other officers, but Grey was not to be dissuaded.